Rómulo Macció: Life and work

 Born into a middle-class family in Buenos Aires located in Argentina, his father owned a cardboard production factory.
-At the same time, his mom was a homemaker who he greatly admired.
+At the same time, his mom was a homemaker whom he greatly admired.
 Macció developed an early interest in drawing, was self-taught and was hired as a graphic designer at the age of fourteen.
 At the young age of fourteen, he became an apprentice for an advertising agency which would become a steady career lasting him for more than a decade.
 His advertisements were creative and focused on contemporary issues.
 Maccio then became a painter, but his career in graphic design had a lasting influence on his paintings.

 His work started getting more attention and he mounted his first exhibition in Buenos Aires' Galeria Gatea in 1956, showing surrealist influences in his pieces.
 He joined a surrealist movement, earlier mentioned, being involved in the process of designing the magazine.
 After experimenting with surrealism, he worked on biomorphic versions of abstract art for a short period, which was rare to see in Argentina.
 He began taking a more expressive direction within his works not long after, focusing on "gesture and expression."

 Macció's abstract art brought him to the attention of, among others, architect Clorindo Testa and he joined the Boa Group, one of a number of intellectual circles influencing local cultural life in those days.
-Maccio joined the Boa Group, the Argentine branch of the Paris circle of surrealists.
+Maccio joined the Boa Group, the Argentine branch of the Paris Circle of surrealists.
 Boa published a magazine that was part of their movement.
 Maccio contributed by working on the magazine's designs and his paintings were also included in early issues.

 Argentina's social issues heavily influenced Maccio's work, both his paintings and advertisements.
 In one instance, he directed an ad he made in 1959 in response to the economic crisis the country was experiencing because of increasing inflation.
-His advertisement represented applying, “rational thinking to complex solutions” in response to the financial crisis in Argentina.
+His advertisement represented applying, "rational thinking to complex solutions" in response to the financial crisis in Argentina.
 Maccio indicated using simple solutions at our reach under challenging situations.
-This solution was inspired by his own mother, who was a homemaker that made use of all the items around their household.
+This solution was inspired by his mother, who was a homemaker who made use of all the items around their household.
 Maccio shared this solution as he'd seen his mother, a homemaker, make use of all the items around their household and urged others to do the same.

 Continuing to be depicted in his artwork was a noticeable central head figure seen in ads such as for the Monde department store and another titled Cabeza, translating to Head in English.
 Maccio would illustrate his pieces using fierce, bold colors and graphic devices he's familiar with to paint heads or human figures in abstract settings.
 He also painted figures in fragments but would transition to painting them as if they were in the early stages of development in 1977.